 Christmas Food in Peru

 As around the world, food plays an important role in Christmas celebrations.
-After mass it is common for families to sit down to a traditional roast turkey dinner with a variety of salads and side dishes such as apple sauce.
+After mass it is common for families to sit down to a traditional roast turkey dinner or lechón (roast suckling pig) with a variety of salads and side dishes such as apple sauce and tamales.
+There are regional variations as well, such as fish dishes on the coast, a classic Andean pachamanca in the highlands or a roasted wild chicken (gallina silvestre al horno) in the jungle.

 Like the corn dough based tamales on the table, most of the food has the Peruvian gastronomy flare and is a bit spicier with aji hot sauce is also available on the side.
 While adults toast the event with champagne, children drink hot chocolate that has a delicious twist with the addition of cinnamon and cloves.
-For dessert it is common to eat paneton, a Peruvian fruit cake.
+For dessert it is common to eat panetón, a Peruvian fruit cake with Italian origins.

 After dinner many take to the streets to greet friends and neighbors to continue the celebrations.
 While it is technically illegal, fireworks are abundant and can be seen throughout the night.
 After the children finish opening their presents and view the initial light show it is time for them to head to bed.